Last Updated on October 2, 2024 by Amrita

 For property owners, property taxes can be a hefty expense.
 Fortunately, the IRS allows you to deduct these expenses from your rental income, offering a valuable opportunity to save.

-This deduction covers all property taxes paid within the tax year, regardless of how they are calculated or assessed.
 Whether it’s based on the assessed value of your property or determined through local or state assessments, you can deduct these payments and lower your taxable income.

-By leveraging these deductions, not only can you save money on your tax bill, but also make your rental property investment more financially sound.
 It’s important to keep thorough records and proof of your property tax payments in order to take advantage of this deduction and maximize its benefits.

 Claim Your Mortgage Interest Deduction

-Taking a mortgage interest deduction can be a valuable tool for rental property owners to reduce their tax liability.
 This deduction allows you to deduct the interest paid on any loans used for purchasing, building, or improving your rental property from your taxable rental income.

 It is important to note that this deduction only applies to the interest portion of your mortgage payments, not the principal amount.
-This means that you cannot deduct the entire mortgage payment, but only the interest portion.

 However, The IRS also has specific limitations and it is crucial to have a thorough understanding of these limitations and requirements to ensure you are accurately claiming this deduction and maximizing your tax savings.